Anarion-zuo/AI_Note/Computer Vision/CVNote.md

 \end{pmatrix}
 \end{gather*}
 $$
 The Gauss Module is symmetric.
-Nearer it is to the center, larger the number is, which reminds us of the Gauss distribution.
+Nearer it is to the center, larger the number is, because it follows the Gauss distribution upon X and Y axis.
 ## Median Filtering
 For some noise called the Salt-and pepper Noise, the median filter has a good effect.
 It follows the following steps:
 1. Pick some pixels in the filter box.
 Usually like: